immunitastx/coding_exercises/README.md

 You can treat the data values as normally-distributed, such as normalized gene expression values, so you need not assume a counts-based distribution (such as a negative binomial) that are commonly used for single-cell RNA-seq data.
 Furthermore, some of the values may be negative.

 Note, the signal in this data is strong!
 The genes that are different between the two conditions are _very_ different, so many methods may work just fine!
 We are looking to see how you approach this problem.
-What methods did you employ?
+What method(s) did you employ?
 How did you structure your code?
 What plots did you make?

 # Time to completion